Understanding Headaches and Headache Treatment

 Try Some Natural Headache Treatments at Home

-To help yourself, perhaps start by keeping a good sleep schedule and drink more water.
+To help yourself, perhaps start by keeping a good sleep schedule and drinking more water.
 Also limit your caffeine intake and alcohol consumption.
 Stay away from tobacco.
-Low magnesium levels are also associated with chronic headaches, especially so called cluster headaches.
+Low magnesium levels are also associated with chronic headaches, especially so-called cluster headaches.
 Making sure you have a healthy exercise regimen may help as well.
-There is also a “Do Not Eat List” of inflammatory foods to avoid.
+There is also the “Do Not Eat List” we mentioned that teaches you the inflammatory foods you should avoid.
 Sign up for our newsletter and download it.
 With any medical issue, if you can resolve it with some simple lifestyle changes, you should.

 Headache Treatment in Cincinnati and New York

 There are currently a lot of pharmaceutical options for headache and migraine treatment on the market.
 However, they all come with risks like heart problems or increased chance of stroke.
-Blatman Health and Wellness Center of Cincinnati and New York offers alternative headache treatments that don’t come with the health risks traditional medications present.
-And they work well enough to make many headaches go away.
-Our focus on regenerative medicine and treating the patient comprehensively means we are researching and practicing the latest in holistic medical technology that reduces pain from fascia.
+Blatman Health and Wellness Center of Cincinnati and New York offers alternative headache treatments like trigger point injections and myofascial release that don’t come with the health risks traditional medications present.
+And these treatments work well enough to make many headaches go away.
+Our focus on regenerative medicine and treating the patient comprehensively means we are researching and practicing the latest in holistic medical technology that reduces pain from injured fascia.
 Call our office today for information on techniques we use to treat headaches.